Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 SSL and TLS are also used for instant messaging, email, VoIP, and many other services.
 In every case, a TLS tunnel is established using PKI to secure the communication.

-A common attack against TLS is the **downgrade attack** where the attacker forces the use of an older TLS version.
+A common attack against TLS is the **downgrade attack**.
+The attacker forces the use of an older TLS version that has security flaws that can be exploited.
 If the attacker's browser doest not support TLS 1.3, it will negotiate with the server to use an older TLS version.
 This older TLS version can have known vulnerabilities that the attacker will exploit.
 To defend against it, we can configure the server to not accept downgrade.

+**SSL stripping** is an attack combining an on-path attack and a downgrade attack.
+The attacker is in the middle of the traffic between the victim and a web server (proxy, rogue Wifi AP...).
+It communicates with the victim in clear traffic (HTTP) and with the web server in encrypted traffic (HTTPS).
+The attacker controls all the communication and can modify messages or steal data.
+To the victim, it is transparent except HTTP is used instead of HTTPS.

 ### LDAP (Lightweight Directory Access Protocol)

 LDAP is a database used to centralize information about clients and objects on the network.
 LDAP is cross-platform, and Microsoft created a proprietary version of it called **AD** (Active Directory).
+LDAP is a lightweight implementation of the **X.500 standards** defining a framework for directory services.

 ## Types of Networks